-This document provides a general overview of the PortaSIP® Media Server and supported IVR applications.
+This document provides a general overview of supported IVR applications.
 For general information about PortaSIP® architecture and features, consult the PortaSIP® Administrator Guide.

 Where to get the latest version of this guide

 The hard copy of this guide is updated upon major releases only, and does not always contain the latest material on enhancements that occur inbetween minor releases.
 The online copy of this guide is always up-to-date, and integrates the latest changes to the product.
 You can access the latest copy of this guide at www.portaone.com/support/documentation/.